UnicycleBloke/yagl/docs/architecture.md

           - ...
       - ...
 ```

+- The basic structure of the GRF file is captured in a NewGRFData object.
+This holds a vector of "top-level" records.
+- Some types of records, such as Action01Record, are basically containers/parents for sprites (i.e. SpriteIndexRecords), sound effects, and one or two others.
+- The sprites are not placed at the top-level, but held as children of the containing record, in another vector.
+- The graphics section is represented by a map which associates each sprite index with a vector of one or more sprite records.

 Each type of record is represented by a distinct class which is derived from a common base class.
 Each type implements methods to read/write itself from/to a file stream.
 - There are two read methods: